craighurley/SublimeTextGenerateUUID/README.md

 GenerateUUID
 ============

-Sublime Text to generate a UUID.
+Sublime Text plugin to generate a UUID.

 ## Installation
 ### with git